SAP-archive/karydia/docs/manualInstallation.md

 # Install Karydia by hand
-It is possible to install Karydia manually without the need of Tiller.
-This process is quite more complex and needs patience.
-If you just want to install Karydia have a look at the automated [installation with Helm and Tiller](../install/README.md).
+It is possible to install Karydia manually without the need of Helm This process is quite more complex and needs patience.
+If you just want to install Karydia have a look at the automated [installation with Helm](../install/README.md).

 The manual process consists of the following steps:
 - Prepare the manual installation